p2rkw/xf86-input-mtrack/README.md

 large on the trackpad.
 This is represented as a percentage of the maximum touch value and is dependent on the trackpad hardware.
 Integer value.
 Defaults to 40.

-**BottomEdge** -
+**EdgeSize** -
-The size of an area at the bottom of the trackpad where new touches are ignored (fingers traveling into this area from above will still be tracked).
+The size of an area around the trackpad where new touches are ignored (fingers traveling into this area from above will still be tracked).
 This is represented as a percentage of the total trackpad height.
 Defaults to 10.

 **ButtonEnable** -
 Whether or not to enable the physical buttons on or near the trackpad.
 Boolean